Develop America’s Future Workforce

 National Dues and Deadlines

-- SkillsUSA national dues are $8.
+- SkillsUSA student member dues are $15.

 - The national membership deadline is March 1 of each year.

 No Registration Fees